-It is essential to understand that the impacts of underwater noise pollution can cover vast areas and that noise travels great distances underwater.
-For example, a study assessing 10 years (1999-2009) of noise recordings from the ocean floor in the Atlantic found that noise generated by seismic airguns (a method deployed in the course of oil and gas exploration) was the loudest part of the background noise at 4000km (Nieukirk et al., 2012).
-The IWC Scientific Committee Report (2005 and 2007) moreover concluded that a single seismic airgun survey can blanket an area of over 300,000km2, raising noise levels continuously for weeks or months (IWC, 2005, 2007), Adverse effects emanating from underwater noise can be both acute or chronic (Dekeling et al., 2014) and noise can be of short duration (e.g. impulsive sounds such as explosions or seismic surveys) or long lasting (e.g. continuous such as shipping and dredging) (Commission Decision 2010/477/EU).
-Impulsive sounds which are
+The impacts of underwater noise pollution can cover vast areas as noise travels great distances underwater.
+For example, a study assessing 10 years (1999-2009) of noise recordings from the ocean floor in the Atlantic found that noise generated by seismic airguns (a method deployed in the course of oil and gas exploration) was the loudest part of the background noise at a distance of 4000km (Nieukirk et al., 2012).
+The IWC Scientific Committee moreover concluded that a single seismic airgun survey can blanket an area of over 300,000km2, raising noise levels continuously for weeks or months (IWC, 2005, 2007), Adverse effects emanating from underwater noise can be both